Eric Fischl: Personal life

 For many years Fischl worked and resided in New York City, with his studio located in Tribeca.
-In 2000 he moved to Sag Harbor, Long Island, New York with his wife, landscapist April Gornik, where they share a home and matching studios.
+In 2000, he moved to Sag Harbor, Long Island, New York, with his wife, landscapist April Gornik, where they share a home and matching studios.

-In Sag Harbor Fischl and Gornik led fundraising efforts to renovate the Sag Harbor Cinema which burned in December 2016 into a cultural center and renovate an abandoned Methodist Church into an artist residency and exhibition space called The Church.
+In Sag Harbor, Fischl and Gornik led fundraising efforts to renovate the Sag Harbor Cinema, which burned in December 2016, into a cultural center and renovate an abandoned Methodist Church into an artist residency and exhibition space called The Church.
 Both venues opened in 2021.

+Art market

+On May 10, 2022, Fischl's painting The Old Man's Boat and the Old Man's Dog (1982) sold by $4,140,000, against an estimate of $2,000,000-3,000,000, more than doubling his previous record, at Christie's.

+Public collections

+Fischl's work can be found in several art museums across the world, such as the Art Institute of Chicago, The Broad, in Los Angeles, the Dallas Museum of Art, the Museum of Modern Art, in New York City, the Solomon R. Guggenheim Museum, in New York City, the National Gallery of Art, in Washington, D.C., the Hirshhorn Museum and Sculpture Garden, in Washington, D.C., the Smithsonian American Art Museum, in Washington, D.C., the Philadelphia Museum of Art, the National Gallery of Canada, in Ottawa, the Louisiana Museum of Modern Art, in Copenhagen, the Musée National d'Art Moderne, Centre Pompidou, in Paris, and the Art Gallery of New South Wales, in Sydney, among many others.